winhowes/AuthTranslator/docs/allowlist-config.md

 2. **Auditability** – security reviewers can grep for the label instead of combing through lengthy rule lists.
 If a suitable capability exists, **prefer it over hand‑rolled granular rules**.

 Capabilities are defined **next to each integration plugin**.
 They expand into one or more granular rules that match that integration’s API surface.
+Look for a `capabilities.go` file under `app/integrations/plugins/<integration>/` to see the code powering each capability.

 ```yaml
 - integration: slack